uhellstr/oracle.os_tools/README.md

 Oracle OS TOOLS is a collection of utilities created to make my daily work more efficient.
 Running a site as DBA with mixed environment from 11g up to 18c in mixed environment from normal RAC to Exadata this utilities has made my life simplier.
-Upgrade APEX in over 180 instances manually is purely waste of time and hence I wrote a utility to make the process automated.
+Upgrade APEX in over 180 instances manually is huge waste of time and hence I wrote a utility to make the process automated.

 The utilities is build with a mix of Python 3 (They will work with python 2 too) and ansible using cx_Oracle and Oracle instantclient to communicate with Linux hosts and Oracle databases.